Polycystic ovary syndrome (PCOS) affects about five million women in the US, but there’s a lot we don’t know about it.

 - It’s the result of a hormone imbalance.

-- It causes symptoms that can affect different parts of your body – from your reproductive system to your hair and skin.
+- It causes symptoms that can affect different parts of your body—from your reproductive system to your [hair]PCOS Hair Loss: Everything You Need to Know and skin.

-But as for the underlying cause (and, therefore, a cure for PCOS), there’s still some research to be done.
+But as for the underlying cause (and cure for PCOS), there’s still some research to be done.

 Let’s dig deeper.